 It sounds simple, but it involved a lot of mud.
 And stopping.
 And rattling the houses a little to get the chickens to move forward.
 It was all part of a day like any other for them.

 In terms of the romantic treatment farming usually gets, the Square Roots story is up there: Gallagher met Amsden on a farm in Vermont when they both were apprentices, they fell in love, they leased land in Clarksburg for three years, and then their RFP was accepted by the Berkshire Natural Resources Council for a 185-acre property with a rundown house built in 1800 -- just a couple of miles down the road from where Gallagher grew up.
-The land is protected by an easement and can never be developed.

 Their CSA supplies about 50 shares of vegetables and meat.
 They grow "pretty much all the vegetables there are," Gallagher said, running down a list that runs from basics to things like kohlrabi, green garlic and shallots.